haohuixing/InfoTop/README.md

 - Include a readmefile on setting up database?
 - Add payment methods
 - Add "custom orders" for market warnings
-- Add more "stories" to the story page
 - Add checking against sql injection or XSS

-- Revamp stories (and fill in the stories we have)
 - Add the form in analysis